 There has been a lot of talk on and offline lately about hexing and cursing, especially around the Brock Turner rape conviction; and I felt like adding my two cents in.
 To lay out my biases I am a criminologist and Wiccan.
 My degree work heavily focused on understanding violent crime and American Criminal Law.
 I also use magick as a last resort measure, generally waiting for a dire need to ask outside forces for formal assistance.
 Most importantly, I am on the fence about using hex and curse magick myself.
-So, when my friends were bringing in books on “Gray Witch Craft” and the internet was a buzz with hexing a known rapist I decided I wanted to explore the ethics of hex magick and what other options are out there for Witches.
+So, when my friends were bringing in books on “Gray Witch Craft” and the internet was abuzz with hexing a known rapist I decided I wanted to explore the ethics of hex magick and what other options are out there for Witches.

 As I have mentioned in the post on The Threefold Law a large majority of Wiccans believe in a rule of return.
-The Threefold Law along with the Wiccan Rede; “an do what yhe will, harm none” (more on that in a later post) maintains for all that believe in it, there will be consistences to knowingly causing harm to another.
+The Threefold Law along with the Wiccan Rede; “a do what yhe will, harm none” (more on that in a later post) maintains for all that believe in it, there will be consistences to knowingly causing harm to another.
 Because of this, a large percentage of magick practitioners do not use hexes in their practice.
-However, even in the Wiccan community there is a growing amendment to the Rede to include “harm none, but take no shit”.
-Adding an argument for using magick to fight back or as self defense.
-There is also, in the grater pagan community those who do not follow the Rede, or believe in the Threefold Law.
+However, even in the Wiccan community, there is a growing amendment to the Rede to include “harm none, but take no shit”.
+Adding an argument for using magick to fight back or as self-defense.
+There is also, in the greater pagan community those who do not follow the Rede, or believe in the Threefold Law.
 Some of these witches do not hex due to personal morality, but what stops or encourages witches that do not have such convictions?

-To understand the use of hex magick today one would have to look at what brought about hexing in first place.
+To understand the use of hex magick today one would have to look at what brought about hexing in the first place.
 Byron Ballard described in episode 53 of Down at the Crossroads, hex magick was used by the poor and those outside of the justice system.
 I believe this was said in a European Middle Ages context, but can be seen to explain different places and times.
-Such as, the use of hexs in Hoodoo or Voodoo.
-This statement a lines very well with the witches who are wielding hexs at Turner’s defense of since justice was not done in the courts their magick will bring about a more preferable punishment.
+Such as the use of hexs in Hoodoo or Voodoo.
+This statement lines very well with the witches who are wielding hexs at Turner’s defense of since justice was not done in the courts their magick will bring about a more preferable punishment.

-In conclusion I urge all magickal practitioners to think before doing any magick, good or bad.
-To remember that it is your responsibility what you do with the power you send out and to be prepared to take what ever comes back.
+In conclusion, I urge all magickal practitioners to think before doing any magick, good or bad.
+To remember that it is your responsibility what you do with the power you send out and to be prepared to take whatever comes back.
 Even if you do not believe in a Threefold Return you should be prepared and understand all of the possibilities your magick could create.
 After reaching in myself I feel I could not cast a hex, but that should not limit or stop someone who can.